NYPD officers ‘intentionally poisoned’ at Shake Shack, union says

 Three New York City police officers were poisoned by eating tainted milkshakes at Shake Shack, according to multiple police organizations.

-The Detectives’ Endowment Association, the labor union for active and retired New York City Detectives, tweeted an urgent safety message at 10:45 p.m.
+The Detectives’ Endowment Association, the labor union for active and retired New York City detectives, tweeted an urgent safety message at 10:45 p.m.
 Monday, reporting on the poisonings earlier in the evening.

 “Tonight, three of our fellow officers were intentionally poisoned by one or more workers at the Shake Shack at 200 Broadway in Manhattan,” the union wrote.